znewman01/nix-doom-emacs/README.md

 |      ---     |  ---  |    ---     |
 | [Flake + Home-Manager](./docs/reference.md#home-manager) | [NixOS](./docs/reference.md#nixos) | [Standalone](./docs/reference.md#standalone) |

 # Hacking

-This project is licensend under MIT.
-Only bugs should be filed in our [issue tracker](https://github.com/nix-community/nix-doom-emacs/issues).
+This project is under MIT license.
+Our [issue tracker](https://github.com/nix-community/nix-doom-emacs/issues) has some open issues, the `PR wanted` label is for issues that need PRs to fix them.
-The `PR wanted` label is for issues that we'd appreciate PRs for the most.
+Also, talk to us in the [Matrix Chat](https://matrix.to/#/#doom-emacs:nixos.org) to discuss ideas for future improvements.
 Contributions are welcome.